STEP 5: DETERMINING ELIGIBILITY FOR SPECIAL EDUCATION

 - Based on the evaluation the team determines eligibility for special education:

 - If the team determines that a child has a disability and, by reason of that disability, needs special education and an exclusionary factor is not the determinant factor, the team must identify the child as an eligible individual.
-The evaluation team will then develop an initial IEP.
-(The IEP may be drafted in preparation for the meeting and developed with the full team following the eligibility determination or during a meeting within 30 days of the determination.)
+The eligibility determination team may move directly to IEP development (if a required IEP team is present), or schedule a full IEP team meeting within 30 days of determination.

 - If the child is not eligible, provide parents with Prior Written Notice of a Proposed or Refused Action to inform them of the team decision.

 Eligibility determination teams should work toward consensus in determining if a child is eligible for special education services.
 The individual team members are entitled to have input and participate (IAC § 281—41.306(1)), but not control the outcome.
 There are specific eligibility standards that must be addressed in this process and the required procedures to meet these standards.
 It is not a matter of opinion.
-If consensus is not obtained, the decision lies with the AEA (IAC § 273.5(1)) and the family may pursue due process procedures.
+If consensus is not obtained, the decision lies with the AEA (IAC § 273.5(1)).
+The AEA Director of Special Education or designee may be contacted for assistance, and the family may pursue due process procedures.

 A disability is a mental or physical condition in one or more performance domains that adversely affects educational performance.